malikahussain/malikahussain.github.io/_pages/cv.md

 ## Research Interests

-- Historical Political Economy, Economics of Religion, Development Economics, Health Economics, and Applied Econometrics.
+- Historical Political Economy, Economics of Religion, Development Economics, Culture and Economics, and Applied Econometrics.
 - Focus on religion's role in vaccine hesitancy and its economic impact, particularly on public health interventions in colonial India.